Hillary Schieve: Excessive taxpayer spending

-Amending Powers of Mayor in Reno City Charter
+Amending powers of Mayor in Reno City Charter

 Schieve convinced Democratic state senator Tick Segerblom of Las Vegas to introduce an amendment to the city charter granting "Strong Mayor" powers common in other cities across the state and country.
 This amendment would have made the Mayor the helm of the Executive branch by creating a separate office and allow the Mayor to veto matters passed by the Reno City Council (with the Council power to override a veto) and to break tie votes.
 Despite a similar Charter amendment adopted by the cities of Sparks and Mesquite, as well as a power common to the incorporated general law cities of Nevada, the amendment was withdrawn amid criticism, such as that the amendment was introduced without consulting the charter committee.
 Critics (including Washoe County Democrats, Republicans of all 17 counties and others) have condemned the bill as a power grab by Schieve herself and for abusing multiple taxpayers' money accounts.
 The bill was rejected by the state assembly after it was passed by the state senate and was later withdrawn.

 Personal life

-Schieve attended Reno High School and she became an activist for organ donor awareness after her sister, former KOLO-TV news anchor Amanda Sanchez, donated a kidney to her.
+Schieve attended Washoe High School.
+She owned two clothing stores.
+She became an advocate for organ donor awareness after her sister, former KOLO-TV news anchor Amanda Sanchez, donated a kidney to her.